spur/events/README.md

 - pointerout

 ## Supported browsers:
- - Chrome (Window, MacOS X and Android)
+ - Chrome (Window, Linux, MacOS X and Android)
  - Safari (MacOS X and iOS)
- - Firefox (Window, MacOS X)
+ - Firefox (Window, Linux, MacOS X)
  - Edge
  - IE9+

 ## Quirks
 To avoid the simulation of mouse events on Touch devices, we call the `preventDefault` method on the `touchstart` event.
 This prevent you from using `click` events.
+We are currently looking for another way to avoid the event simulation.
+We might instead simulate the `click` with our system.

 ## Future
 We plan on supporting listening on the capture phase.
 At the moment, only listening on the bubbling phase is possible.